 I recently read an argument on the internet (An argument on the internet?
 Really?
-That NEVER happens!) debating which bike was better – the Yamaha WR250R or an older KTM RFS bike.
+That NEVER happens!) debating which electric bicycles were better – the Yamaha WR250R or an older KTM RFS bike.
 Here is a quote from that debate:

 “Furthermore, are you LEGITIMATELY going to ride your RFS or two stroke KTM for 2000 miles without an oil change?
 Are you legitimately going to put 400 hours on your bike without checking your valves?
 You’re completely missing the point here.Currently, the only fully modernized bikes that exist in production that can legitimately do it all are the WR250R and the heavier CRF250L, and the CRF250L has quite a bit of compromise to it, gearing for the lower budget market.”

 What that guy wrote is correct.
 However, it is also an invalid argument.

 Invalid?
 Yes, because he is making a cross-class comparison.
 He is comparing a dual sport bike – the WR250R – to a dirt-bike-with-blinkers – RFS KTM – and claiming the dual sport bike is the better bike.